 All medical graduates must undertake and complete the 2-year Foundation programme of general medical training (in a variety of specialties) in order to practice as a doctor in the UK.

 On successful completion of the foundation programme, doctors can continue training in either a specialist area of medicine or in General Practice.

 There are around 60 different specialties to choose from and the length of training required before becoming a fully qualified doctor will depend on the specialty.
 For more about specialties, see my post on Choosing a Medical Specialty which includes the GMC list of them too.

-Specialty training programmes:
+Specialty training programmes